-David Hirsch: So just to be clear, Rob, um, each of the boys has autism, including Gavin.
-What are his, uh, health issues or what are his primary challenges?
+David Hirsch: So just to be clear, Rob, each of the boys has autism, including Gavin.
+What are his health issues, or what are his primary challenges?

 He was also diagnosed with a very rare autonomic disorder.
-They don’t really have a name for it because they don’t really know for sure what it is.
-You know, out of nowhere, his brain will just stop controlling his autonomic functions properly.
-So, you know, you could be just sitting, watching TV and then all of a sudden this blood pressure will crash and he passes out or.
+They don’t really have a name for it, because they don’t really know for sure what it is.
+Out of nowhere, his brain will just stop controlling his autonomic functions properly.
+So, he could be just sitting, watching TV, and then all of a sudden his blood pressure will crash and he passes out.

-And it’s, it’s scary because there’s, there’s no cure for it.
-There’s no treatment for it.
-Mmm.
 It’s basically supportive care when a crisis happens.
-Mmm.
-And when a crisis happens typically in the past, and it’s been a few years since he’s had a major crisis, which is, Hmm.
-Really good, same.
-Uh, but every time it happens, they have, they have no way of knowing if he’s ever going to pull out of it.
+It’s been a few years since he’s had a major crisis, which is really good.
+But every time it happens, they have no way of knowing if he’s ever going to pull out of it.

-David Hirsch: So, uh, if you had one child with autism and health issues, that would be like a fulltime challenge?
+David Hirsch: So if you had one child with autism and health issues, that would be like a fulltime challenge?

 Rob Gorski: Correct.

-Rob Gorski: Um, yeah, they, they each have, um, unique challenges.
+Rob Gorski: Yeah, they each have unique challenges.

-David Hirsch: So how would you describe Elliot’s um, situation
+David Hirsch: So how would you describe Elliot’s situation?

-Rob Gorski: Elliot is.
-Um, his, his biggest challenge is anxiety related and sensory processing related.
-You know, he’s, he’s crazy smart.
-You know, he gets along really well with his friends at school.
-They’re in a, they’re in a special school for kids with autism, but you know, he’s very, very high functioning, but the anxiety that he experiences.
+Rob Gorski: Elliot’s biggest challenge is anxiety related and sensory processing related.
+He’s, he’s crazy smart.
+He gets along really well with his friends at school.
+They’re in a special school for kids with autism, but he’s very high functioning.

-Can be crippling for him in a lot of ways.
-He worries about everything and everyone sort of carries the weight of the world on his shoulders.
-He has matured in a lot of ways, faster than a lot of the other kids in his class, you know, emotionally he’s in a different place than a lot of his, his peers are.
+But the anxiety he experiences can be crippling for him in a lot of ways.
+He worries about everything and everyone.
+He sort of carries the weight of the world on his shoulders.
+He has matured in a lot of ways, faster than a lot of the other kids in his class, but emotionally he’s in a different place than a lot of his peers.

-And that tends to lead to.
-You know, some struggles and, and, and things along that line, because he, you know, kids are kids and, you know, I mean, kids can be jerks, whether they have special needs or not, you know, I mean, it’s just how kids are.
+And that tends to lead to some struggles, and things along that line, because kids are kids.
+I mean, kids can be jerks, whether they have special needs or not.
+It’s just how kids are.

-Rob Gorski: and he tends to take everything to heart and doesn’t realize that, you know, they’re just being kids, you know, so it’s, it’s kind of a daily struggle and in that, that area, but, you know, thankfully he, you know, aside from asthma, He hasn’t really had any significant health issues that have made, uh, you know, a complicated situation, more difficult.
+Rob Gorski: And he tends to take everything to heart and doesn’t realize they’re just being kids.
+So it’s kind of a daily struggle in that area.
+But thankfully, aside from asthma, he hasn’t really had any significant health issues that have made a complicated situation, more difficult.

-David Hirsch: And you have a third son, his name is Emmett.
+David Hirsch: And you have a third son whose name is Emmett.

 David Hirsch: Oh my gosh.

 He does great in school.
-He’s the highest in his class, you know, he’s, he’s actually.
-Learning about a grade ahead of the grade that he’s in.
-And so, you know, academically, he’s not impacted by that, but, but it’s still preached problems with, with truancy laws and, you know, things like that.
+He’s the highest in his class.
+He’s actually learning about a grade ahead of the grade that he’s in.
+And so academically, he’s not impacted by that, but it’s still created problems with truancy laws and things like that.
 And in one way, shape or form, it impacts us every day.

 David Hirsch: that long.

-And, and I just, I hit publish and I walked away from it.
-I didn’t know anything about social media because there really wasn’t a whole lot of it back then, but.
-It was therapeutic for me because I didn’t carry all that around with me.
-I could say what I needed to say, be as brutally honest as I want it to be and, and walk away from it feeling like I had dealt with it and then put it, put it, put it down.
+And I just hit publish, and I walked away from it.
+I didn’t know anything about social media, because there really wasn’t a whole lot of it back then.
+But it was therapeutic for me, because I didn’t carry all that around with me.
+I could say what I needed to say, be as brutally honest as I wanted to be, and walk away from it feeling like I had dealt with it, and then put it down.

 So I’m not carrying that weight.
-And I don’t know how people started finding it, but what they did and.
-You know, I was saying a lot of the things that people were feeling, but were uncomfortable saying themselves and, and it just sort of took off, uh, from there.
-Um, you know, and, and I
+And I don’t know how people started finding it, but they did.
+And I was saying a lot of the things that people were feeling, but were uncomfortable saying themselves, and it just sort of took off from there.

-David Hirsch: give you an example early on Rob, but something that you wrote that, you know, people found like, Oh, you really resonated with them.
+David Hirsch: give you an example early on, Rob, but something that you wrote that, people found like, Oh, you really resonated with them.

-And you, you were a human being who is charged with a job that requires superhuman abilities, you know, so you have to cut yourself some Slack, you have to recognize you have limitations, emotions are something that’s inherent to human beings.
+And you were a human being who is charged with a job that requires superhuman abilities, so you have to cut yourself some slack.
+You have to recognize you have limitations.
+Emotions are something that’s inherent to human beings.
 You’re going to feel whatever a situation makes you feel.
 You have no control over that.

 David Hirsch: When did this morph into more than just you writing for your own benefit, realizing that maybe there’s a bigger purpose here?

 It was a situation where I witnessed people being very cruel to somebody who very obviously had challenges.
-You know, you know, the person was not doing anything wrong.
-He was, he was trying to help them.
-And he was laughed at that.
-They almost ran him over with their car and it was, it was a very powerful experience for me because when I looked at this guy, I saw Gavin.
+The person was not doing anything wrong.
+He was trying to help them.
+And he was laughed at.
+They almost ran him over with their car.
+It was a very powerful experience for me, because when I looked at this guy, I saw Gavin.

-David Hirsch: you know?
-So that was a catalyst for communicating with a much wider audience.
+David Hirsch: So that was a catalyst for communicating with a much wider audience.
 That’s what I hear you saying.